moka-rs/moka/README.md

 Cache entries are manually added using an insert method, and are stored in the cache until either evicted or manually invalidated:

-- Inside an async context (`async fn` or `async` block), use `insert` or `invalidate` method for updating the cache and `await` them. `get` and other methods are regular methods, so no need to `await`.
+- Inside an async context (`async fn` or `async` block), use `insert` or `invalidate` method for updating the cache and `await` them.
-- Outside any async context, use `blocking_insert` or `blocking_invalidate` methods.
+- Outside any async context, use `blocking_insert` or `blocking_invalidate`
+  methods.
 They will block for a short time under heavy updates.

-Here is a similar program to the previous example, but using asynchronous cache with [Tokio][tokio-crate]
+Here is a similar program to the previous example, but using asynchronous cache with [Tokio][tokio-crate] runtime:
-runtime:

 ```rust,ignore
 // Cargo.toml